selfrefactor/rambda/docs/README.md

 > Latest version that has this feature is `2.3.1`

 ## Changelog

+- 3.3.0 Close [issue #245](https://github.com/selfrefactor/rambda/issues/245) - complete typings tests for methods that have more specific Typescript definitions

 - 3.2.1 Fast fix for [issue #273](https://github.com/selfrefactor/rambda/issues/273) - messed up typings